 When to Review Your Homeowners Insurance

-Life is full of exciting changes, and as it changes, it’s important that your insurance keeps up.
-From renovating your kitchen to adding a gazebo to your backyard, your policy should protect all your assets.
+Life is full of exciting changes, and as they happen, it’s important that your insurance keeps up.
+From renovating your kitchen to adding a gazebo to your backyard, your homeowners policy should align with everything you have to protect.
 So, when exactly should you review your homeowners insurance?
-Below are nine prime instances of when to check in with your agent and review your homeowners insurance policy to make sure you’re properly covered.
+Below are nine prime instances when you should check in with your agent and review your homeowners insurance policy to make sure you’re properly covered.

 Even if no major changes have occurred during the year, call up your agent and schedule an appointment for a personal insurance review.
 It won’t take long to go over your policy.
 Besides, you never know what you’ll find out or what new coverage we have that might benefit you!

-Renovations.
-Any renovations to your home can affect the overall cost to repair or rebuild it.
-So, once you’ve finished your makeover, especially big updates to a kitchen or bathroom, make sure your home insurance policy is upgraded and provides sufficient coverage, in case the unexpected happens.
-Also, if you’re using contractors to help renovate, check in with your agent to confirm your liability coverage will cover any injuries sustained on the job.
+Renovations or additions.
+Renovations or additions to your home can increase the cost to repair or rebuild it.
+So, once you’ve finished your makeover, especially big updates to a kitchen or bathroom, make sure your home insurance policy is upgraded and provides sufficient coverage in case the unexpected happens.
+Take a look at our tips to save on your home remodel, and check out an estimate of what it would cost to remodel a bathroom.

 Fun stuff.
 Make sure to tell your insurance company if you’ve made any additions like a swimming pool, trampoline, hot tub or swing set, so you’re covered properly in the event of an accident.
 If you add these types of enhancements that are especially appealing to children, they’re considered an “attractive nuisance,” and you could be held liable for any injury to a child, even one who is trespassing on your property.